 He looks down, lowers his chin, and strokes the ridge of his nose.
 He is mulling something.
 He leans to me and speaks quietly.

 “What do you think, Professor?
-This spiel I’m delivering may be being broadcast live to news shows everywhere.
+This spiel I’m delivering may be being going live to everywhere, part of the latest news.
 That includes what I’m mumbling to you right now.
 Do you suppose?
 Newsworthy, don’t you agree?”

 I look at him.
 He wiggles his eyebrows at me, leans closer, and speaks in a stage whisper, for all to hear.